hailelagi/hailelagi.com/content/hacks/tsunami.md

 These days are you a serious software craftsman [if you're not at web scale?](https://www.youtube.com/watch?v=b2F-DItXtZs).

 In our undying, unending pursuit to scale systems further and further we spin webs of complexity.
-[Why? who knows, it's provocative.](https://www.youtube.com/watch?v=RlwlV4hcBac)
+[Why?
+No one knows what it means but it's provocative.](https://www.youtube.com/watch?v=RlwlV4hcBac)

 Let's put on our scaling cap.
 Previously we mentioned fine-grained locking as a technique that could lead to better write performance but at the cost of complexity and read performance -- a related application of this technique is called "sharding".